evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 ## Infotainment

 You can choose between two sound systems on the Toyota bZ4X FWD.
-With the Toyota, you get NULL amplifier channels and six speakers with a max system output of  watts.
-With the JBL Premium Sound, you get NULL amplifier channels and nine speakers with a max system output of  watts.
+With the Toyota, you get six speakers with a max system output of  watts.
+With the JBL Premium Sound, you get nine speakers with a max system output of  watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Toyota bZ4X FWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.